lesichkovm/lesichkovm/README.md

 **ABOUT ME**

 I'm a Software Developer, Dev Lead, Solutions Architect, Automation Specialist, IT Consultant and Still Learning!
-- 🌱 I’m currently learning AI, Blazor, MAUI and Electron.
+- 🌱 I’m currently learning AI, HTMX, Blazor, MAUI and Electron.
 - - 🥅 2023 Goals:
   - [] 🎮 Explore latest AI capabilities
-  - [] 🛸 Contribute more to Open Source projects
+  - [x] 🛸 Contribute more to Open Source projects
+  - [x] 💻 Become more proficient with HTMX
+  - [x] 📄 Learn Svelte & TailwindCSS
 - 🥅 2022 Goals:
   - [x] 🎮 Write more tests for my Golang libraries and packages
   - [x] 💻 Become more proficient with Golang, C#, Blazor, WebAssembly, React and Typescript